vis4/datawrapper-d3-bubble-chart/readme.md

 }
 ```

 However, in this case the plugin wants to do a little more, so we need to give it a PHP class ([plugin.php](plugin.php)) that will be loaded and executed by the Datawrapper core.
+To make life easier we added core plugin ([DatawrapperPlugin_Visualization](https://github.com/datawrapper/datawrapper/blob/master/plugins/visualization/plugin.php)) that you can extend.
+Now you just need to implement getMeta() which is called to get the visualization meta blob (described in the next section).

+While most of the core visualizations define the descriptor entirely in PHP (which makes it easier to translate the title and options), in this case a simple JSON file is used instead, which is then [parsed by the PHP class](plugin.php#L6).

 ```php
 <?php